TrustTheVote-Project/VoteTrackerPlus/docs/pitch.md

-VoteTracker+ is an open software ballot tracking system that increases the security, accuracy, and trustworthiness of a paper ballot election by cryptographically tracking the paper ballots.
+VoteTracker+ is an open software ballot tracking system that increases the security, accuracy, and trustworthiness of a paper ballot election by cryptographically tracking the [Cast Vote Records](https://pages.nist.gov/ElectionGlossary/#cast-vote-record) associated with paper ballots.

 VoteTracker+ provides three core capabilities: